baselime/docs/getting-started/concepts.md

 ## Observability as Code

 Observability as Code adapts the principles of Infrastructure as Code to observabiity configurations.
-Dashboards and alerts are configured and automated through Continuous Deployment pipelines, are source-controlled, and are repeatable across teams and environments.
+Dashboards, queries, alerts and everything else are configured and automated through Continuous Deployment pipelines, are source-controlled, and are repeatable across teams and environments.

 Baselime helps teams adopt the best practices from software engineering to collaborate and iterate on observability configurations.

+With Observability as Code, start treating observability as a first class citizen of the software development cycle, rather than an after-thought.